visit-dav/visit/src/doc/cli_manual/functions.rst

 toolIndex : integer
-    This is an integer that corresponds to an interactive tool.(Plane tool = 0, Line tool = 1, Plane tool = 2, Box tool = 3,Sphere tool = 4, Axis Restriction tool = 5)
+    This is an integer that corresponds to an interactive tool.
+    (Plane tool = 0, Line tool = 1, Plane tool = 2, Box tool = 3,
+    Sphere tool = 4, Axis Restriction tool = 5)

 activeFlag : integer
     An integer value of 1 enables the tool while a value of 0 disables the tool.

+return : CLI_return_t
+    The EnableToole function returns 1 on success and 0 on failure.

 **Description:**